 Key Facts about HSC Francisco:

-- Powered by two GE gas turbines that run on marine distillate and liquid natural gas (LNG).
+- Powered by two GE gas turbines that run on marine distillate and liquid natural gas (LNG), utilizing a dual-fuel propulsion system.

 - Fitted with advanced water jets to boost propulsion efficiency.